the-other-mariana/the-other-mariana/README.md

 ### Who am I?

-Hi.
-I like to code.
-I can feel how my brain eases its itch when I code, and I really like the feeling.
+Hello.
+I love coding and the feeling during the whole process of code.
 I use GitHub to talk to myself and upload the software projects I spend my time on, hoping that maybe they will be useful for somebody, someday.<br />

 I especially enjoy coding with math, that moment of finding the special case that helps you describe generality.
 Anyway, coding has a lot of branches and I am currently learning web development and anything new I can find on my way.<br />

 In my spare time I am a passionate fan of football.
 I like any team that plays beautifully. <br />

 I am from Mexico and I live there as well.
-Although, I had the chance to live in Zagreb, Croatia for a while, and I think Majka Hrvatska stole my heart.<br />
+Although, I had the chance to live in Zagreb, Croatia for a while, and I think Majka Hrvatska stole my heart. <br />

 ### Follow Me